aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.325.0 (2018-07-25 21:26 UTC)
+* EC2 (3.3.56.0)
+	* R5 is the successor to R4 in EC2's memory-optimized instance family.
+R5d is a variant of R5 that has local NVMe SSD.
+Z1d instances deliver both high compute and high memory.
+Z1d instances use custom Intel Xeon Scalable Processors running at up to 4.0 GHz, powered by sustained all-core Turbo Boost.
+They are available in 6 sizes, with up to 48 vCPUs, 384 GiB of memory, and 1.8 TB of local NVMe storage.
+* ECS (3.3.16.0)
+	* This release of Amazon Elastic Container Service (Amazon ECS) introduces support for private registry authentication using AWS Secrets Manager.
+With private registry authentication, private Docker images can be used in a task definition.
+* ElasticLoadBalancingV2 (3.3.10.0)
+	* We are introducing two new actions in Application Load Balancer.
+Redirects and Fixed Response.
+These features will allow you to improve user experience and security posture.
+By using redirect actions in your Application Load Balancer, you can improve the security of your user requests and by using fixed-response, you can enhance the customer experience by displaying branded error pages during application maintenance or outages.

 ### 3.3.324.0 (2018-07-24 21:54 UTC)
 * DynamoDBv2 (3.3.11.0)
 	* With this SDK update, APIs UpdateGlobalTableSettings and DescribeGlobalTableSettings now allow consistently configuring AutoScaling settings for a DynamoDB global table.
 Previously, they would only allow consistently setting IOPS.
 Now new APIs are being released, existing APIs are being extended.